 In the 1980s, Tomie Ohtake began creating compositions where she painted circular shapes on square canvases.
-The curves infused the works with significant dynamism and offered geometrical balance.
+The curves embedded the works with significant dynamism and offered geometrical balance.
 In 1983, she introduced the use of acrylic paint, which she dissolved in water before using, allowing for a certain degree of chance, and of her relinquishing control over the process of color layering.
-The liquid quality of the material allowed for the paint to follow its own suit, flowing into different directions and creating cloud-like shapes.
-After allowing for the colors to spread themselves, she intervened with a paintbrush to introduce her own composition into the canvas.
-By the end of the decade, her intervention and gestures became increasingly denoted, yet she gave a sense of transparency and depth to her touch always leaving the color fields uncompromised.
+The liquid quality of the material allowed the paint to follow its own suit, flowing into different directions and creating cloud-like shapes.
+After allowing the colors to spread on the surface, she intervened with a paintbrush to introduce her own composition onto the canvas.
+By the end of the decade, her intervention and gesture became increasingly significant; yet, she convened a sense of transparency and depth to her brushstrokes, always leaving the color fields uncompromised.

-cosmic paintings, 1990s
+cosmic paintings 1990s

-The critic and curator Frederico Morais captures this phase in Ohtake's career well: "For the 1990s, the metaphor is gas: clouds, vapors, nebulas, stellar masses, galaxies, celestial bodies, the Milky Way, the formation of the universe.
-In her current works, the curve continues to dominate: the galactic circle, rings and balls of fire, rose windows, ellipses, parabolic spirals.
-Yet, while in the 1959-1962 canvases the stain commands the structure, thickening the surface in areas that are almost planes and that alternate shades of black and white extremes, with graphic remains indicating the path of the paths of the thin and wide paintbrushes, in the 1990 canvases the vibratile brushstroke, which is more touch than extension, annuls or even destroys the precision of the curved line, ending up in forms that are dispersed and enveloped by gaseous, foggy, cloudy matter.
-Not by chance, the artist substitutes the bodily opaqueness of oil by acrylic, which favors transparencies and glazing."
+Critic and curator Frederico Morais has brilliantly captured this phase in Ohtake's career: 'In the 1990s, the metaphor is gas: clouds, vapors, nebulas, stellar masses, galaxies, celestial bodies, the Milky Way, the formation of the universe.
+In her current works, the curve continues to dominate: the galactic circle, rings and balls of fire, rosettes, ellipses, parabolic spirals.
+Yet, while in the canvases made between 1959 and 1962 the stain commands the structure, thickening the surface in areas that are almost planes and that alternate extreme shades of black and white, with graphic remains indicating the path of the thin and wide paint brushes, in the canvases from the 1990s the vibratile brushstroke, which is more touch than extension, annuls or even destroys the precision of the curved line, ending up in forms that are dispersed and enveloped by gaseous, foggy, cloudy matter.
+Not by chance, the artist substitutes the bodily opaqueness of oil by acrylic, which favors transparencies and glazing.'